Placing Art on City Property

 Neighborhood organizations or other groups may apply to place artworks on City property or within the right of way.
-The policies that govern decisions regarding these applications are outlined in the City of Minneapolis Public Art Policies and Procedures, for Gifts and Loans and Encroachment Permits, as well as other City policies and ordinances on issues such as banner permits, signage, encroachment in the right of way, and special service districts.
+The policies related to these applications are outlined in the City's Public Art Policies and Procedures, for Gifts and Loans and Encroachment Permits, and in other City policies and ordinances on issues such as banner permits, signage, encroachment in the right of way, and special service districts.

 Most applications are approved.
 One of the main purposes of the review process is to educate applicants about technical issues that need to be addressed in order for their projects to be successful.
-To that end, the Arts Commission and the Public Art Advisory Panel often make recommendations to the applicant for strengthening their projects, including ideas for:
+The Arts Commission and its Public Art Advisory Panel often make recommendations to the applicant for strengthening their projects, including ideas for:

-- Maintenance planning and so projects have a longer life spans;
+- Maintenance, to ensure projects have a longer life spans;

 - Avoiding damage from maintenance equipment and vandalism;